XetalSL/PMenu/README.md

 ### `SetUserMenuGroup(key user, string group, string header, list options)`

-Registers (or overwrites) a **per-user override** for a menu group.
+Registers (or updates) a **per-user override** for a menu group.
 When the specified user views `group`, they'll see this header/options instead of the shared definition set by `SetMenuGroup`.
 Other users are unaffected.
 Useful for personalizing a menu — e.g. showing an "Undo Purchase" option only to the user who just bought something, or tailoring a settings menu to a user's current state or permission.

 Like `SetMenuGroup`, this rejects a group that references itself in its own `options`.